hsu-library-project-x/citing-insights-beta/README.md

 ## Contributing

-This is an open source project and we encourage anyone to take what we've done and build upon it, as long as the intent is good.
-That being said, the authors will not be responsible for maintaing this project.
+This is an open source project and we encourage anyone to build upon this outstanding achievement, as long as the intent is good.
+That being said, the authors will not be responsible for maintaining this project.
+Citing Insights will focus development on student features next year, if available funding is provided.

 ## Authors